 1950's - The Early Years

-The brothers grew up in Bluche, with its expansive skyscapes, stunning views over the Valais Alps and the Rhone Valley, and air that is said to sparkle like champagne.
-Marcel and Jean-Pierre started winter ski camps in 1952.
-These camps were so successful, that parents asked if they would start a school for their children all year round.
-Entrepreneurs, educationalists, and internationalists, the brothers started to plan how they could create a business that would meet the educational needs of the growing number of expats in Geneva.
-They secured buildings and land in Bluche near the family home to found the first and only international boarding school in Valais, offering American and European-standard study programs.
+Having secured buildings and land in Bluche near their family home, they established the first and only international boarding school in Valais, offering American and European-standard study programs.
 Les Roches – meaning ‘The Rocks’ in English – opened its doors in 1954 with 60 children aged 12-18.
 The girls were housed in Prés-Fleuris and the boys in Les Roches.
 A new school and a new way of life were born.

 "Respond to the demand and rely on yourself.
 Have the courage and goodwill to develop."